VicHealth – Active Club GrantsOverview

 - Supporting social and modified sport programs for less active Victorians.

 There are two levels of funding available:

 1. Tier 1: Up to $3,000

-- A maximum of $500 is available for marketing, promotional or other publicity activities to help promote the program or participation opportunity to the community.
+- Under this category, clubs can request a maximum of $500 for marketing, promotional or other publicity activities to help promote the program or participation opportunity to the community.

 2. Tier 2: Between $3,001 and up to $10,000 (limited to 12 successful grants per round)

-- Open to clubs that can make a big impact to people engaging in physical activity.
+- Open to clubs that can make a big impact by engaging more people in physical activity through sport.

-- A maximum of $1,000 is available for marketing, promotional or other publicity activities to help promote the program or participation opportunity to the community.
+- Under this category, clubs can request a maximum of $1,000 for marketing, promotional or other publicity activities to help promote the program or participation opportunity to the community.

 Eligible applicants must:

 - Be based in, and conduct activities in Victoria.

 - Be a community sporting club where the club’s primary sport activities align with a recognised State Sporting Association under the classification provided by Sportand Recreation Victoria as of round opening.

 - Be an incorporated association, or a company limited by guarantee.